Koala: Characteristics

 For a mammal, the koala has a disproportionately small brain, 60% smaller than that of a typical diprotodont, weighing only 19.2 g on average.
 The brain's surface is fairly smooth and "primitive".
 It does not entirely fill the cranial cavity, unlike most mammals, and is lightened by large amounts of cerebrospinal fluid.
 It is possible that the fluid protects the brain should the animal fall from a tree.
 The koala's small brain may be an adaptation to the energy restrictions imposed by its diet, which is insufficient to sustain a larger brain.
 Its small brain limits its ability to perform complex behaviours.
 For example, it will not eat plucked eucalyptus leaves on a flat surface, which does not match its feeding routine.

 The koala has a broad, dark nose with a good sense of smell, and it is known to sniff the oils of individual branchlets to assess their edibility.
 Its relatively small eyes are unusual among marsupials in that the pupils have vertical slits, an adaptation to living on a more vertical plane.
 Its round ears provide it with good hearing, and it has a well-developed middle ear.
 The koala larynx is located relatively low in the vocal tract and can be pulled further down.
-They possess unique folds in the velum (soft palate), known as velar vocal folds, in addition to the typical vocal folds of the larynx.
+They possess unique folds in the velum (soft palate), known as velar vocal cords, in addition to the typical vocal folds of the larynx.
 These features allow the koala to produce deeper sounds than would otherwise be possible for their size.